-Next, you should disc and harrow, or roto-till the plowed area to break up soil clods and chunks of sod.
-Plowed areas may need to be disked more than once.
+Next, disc and harrow, or rototill the plowed area to break up soil clods and chunks of sod.
+Plowed areas may need to be disced more than once.
 It is important to note that when you are preparing your land for planting you can work either the entire site or just the strips where you will plant the seedlings.

-Once the area has been thoroughly worked up allow the area to lay fallow through the winter.
+Once the area has been thoroughly worked up, allow the area to lay fallow through the winter.
 The action of freezing and thawing will mellow the soil and help to create an ideal planting site.

 Finally, you should disc or harrow the soil again in the spring before tree planting.
-This will break up any remaining soil clods and insure that the soil will close back in around the seedlings after they are planted.
+This will break up any remaining soil clods and ensure that the soil will close back in around the seedlings after they are planted.

-If you are planning to use water conservation mulch then the NRD recommends that you prepare the entire site or till strips that are at least 8 feet wide.
-This will make it much easier to lay the mulch down correctly.
+If you are planning to use water-conservation mulch, NRDs recommend that you prepare the entire site or till strips that are at least 8 feet wide.
+This will make it much easier to lay the mulch correctly.